hustcer/nushell.github.io/.ebook-pub/commands/help_aliases.md

 ## Parameters

-- `...rest`: the name of alias to get help on
+- `...rest`: The name of alias to get help on.
 - `--find {string}`: string to find in alias names and usage

 ## Input/output types: